I am Samuel Rondiere : painter, film director, writer.

 So that’s how I work : I make objects – paintings.

-I paint what is, what isn’t, what I see, what I imagine, what I remember from the past, what I keep in my own intimate cinema : emotions, ideas, perceptions, moments, places, people, situations.
+I paint what is, what isn’t, what I see, what I imagine, what I remember from the past, what I keep in my own intimate cinema : emotions, ideas, perceptions, moments, places, people, situations, memories.

 I try different ways to put them on a canvas, so that they can travel to another soul.